CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### The `relic_data` field

 As seen in the last example, enchantments are added to the item as `passive_effects` inside the `relic_data` field.
-Items with such data are turn into a relic or artifact, being displayed inside the inventory view as magenta.
+Items with this data are turn into a relic or artifact, being displayed as magenta inside the inventory view.

 Also supported is `charge_info`, which allows automatic charge regeneration.
 This in turn enables active magical items that cast spells on use: